‘Destiny 2’ Changes Coming To Competitive Crucible, Just Ahead Of Trials of Nine Launch

 This does not address some complaints with the Crucible, such as changes to the multiplayer meta that currently encourages camping with the MIDA Multi-Tool or the fact there is not a way to choose the game mode they wish to play.
 Players can only choose between competitive and casual with no way to play only modes like Control or Supremacy.

 It’s perhaps a little too early to address issues like the current Destiny 2 meta encouraging camping with the game only being out a little over a week.
 The issue with not being able to select specific playlists may come down the line based on how Bungie reads its player activity stats.
-Either way, Bthe developers have more updates planned for the Crucible.
+Either way, the developers have more updates planned for the Crucible.

 Still, the correction to the Crucible competitive matchmaking comes at the right time.
 Trials of the Nine launches Friday in Destiny 2 at 1 p.m.
 ET / 10 a.m.
 PT.
-A teaser trailer for the updated version of Trials of Osiris was released.
+A teaser trailer for the updated version of Trials of The Nine was released.
 There are no specific details on the ultra-competitive multiplayer mode yet beyond the promise of new gear, weapons, and social space at the end of the line.
-There is a silhouette of a mysterious figure in the trailer at the 9-second mark though.
+There is a silhouette of a mysterious figure in the trailer at the nine-second mark though.

 How have you been enjoying Destiny 2 so far?
 Sound off in the comments below.